stuartinnes/randstr/README.md

-# randstr - a Go random string generator
+# randstr - a secure Go random string generator

 A super simple random string generator suitable for passwords **(cryptographic strength entropy)** and the creation of all sorts of random jibberish.